 Fighting The Fire

 If a small flame appears in your pot or pan, turn off all heat sources and smother the fire with a lid or baking soda.
-Per kitchen authority Emma Christensen with TheKitchn.com, fire cannot exist without oxygen, so cover the container and leave it covered.
+Fire cannot exist without oxygen, so cover the container and leave it covered.

 Do not try to move anything until it has cooled.
 Never add water to smoking or burning grease!

-If things are getting out of hand you may need to use a chemical fire extinguisher, but be aware that these can cause a lot of splatter because of the force of the spray.
-Once the fire is out, open up your house and get fresh air moving in, and follow the advice listed above.
+If things are getting out of hand, you may need to use a chemical fire extinguisher, but be aware that these can cause a lot of splatter because of the force of the spray.
+Once the fire is out, open your house up to get fresh air moving in, and follow the advice listed above.

 Is Burnt Food Bad For You?

-So you've burnt your toast, but you're in a big hurry.
+So, you’ve burnt your toast, but you’re in a big hurry.
 Is it safe to eat?
-Per food authority Chanie Kirschner with Mother Nature Network, not very.
+General consensus says not really.

-While the warnings about the chemical risks of eating charred meats have been around for a while, new evidence shows that starchy vegetables and breads form the chemical acrylamide when burnt.
-This chemical forms when the amino acid asparagine is heated to a very high temperature.
-Burnt breads and fried foods tend to be form acrylamide.
+While the warnings about the chemical risks of eating charred meats have been around for a while, new evidence shows that starchy vegetables and bread form the chemical acrylamide when burnt.

 Protect your home and yourself from accidents with dedicated, focused cooking time.